 An electrically insulated ceramic insulator separates the threaded metal sleeve from the central electrode of the spark plug.
 The center electrode, which may include a resistor, is connected to the output terminal of an ignition coil or magneto by a tightly insulated wire.

 The metal housing of the spark plug is grounded electrically, which guarantees optimal performance.
-A spark gap is established between the inner end of the center electrode and the side earth or ground electrode when the center electrode extends through the porcelain insulator and into the combustion chamber.
+A spark gap forms between the tip of the center electrode and the side ground electrode when the center electrode goes through the porcelain insulator and into the combustion chamber.

 Combustion Chamber